micharbet/CLE/doc/HOWTO.md

 p3: current working directory and prompt character

-Prompt-part strings are stored in variables $CLE_P0..3 and can be easily inspect or changed using command  `cle p0..p3` moreover, each part can have it's own color.
+Prompt-part strings are stored in variables $CLE_P0..3 and can be easily inspected or changed using command  `cle p0..p3`.
+Moreover, each part can have it's own color.
 The color scheme is manipulated using command `cle color`.
 See below illustration and read description of prompt customization commands.